bitmovin/bitmovin-analytics-collector-ios/README.md

 // Attach your player instance

 // Detach your player when you are done.
-For example, call this method when you call ExoPlayer's release() method
 ```